 Julius Caesar

-Admittedly Julius Caesar is better known to history as the penetrated rather than the penetrator.
-Sexually speaking, however, he was both.
+Better known to history as the penetrated than the penetrator, between the sheets Julius Caesar was very much both.

-Known as the “bald adulterer” Julius Caesar fit the Roman political stereotype perfectly by sleeping his way to power.
-As a young man he spent a considerable amount of time at the court of King Nicomedes IV of Bithynia, fuelling a series of rumors about an affair in which Caesar was the submissive party.
+Known by his peers as the “bald adulterer”, Julius Caesar fit the Roman political stereotype perfectly by sleeping his way to power.
+As a young man he spent a considerable amount of time at the court of King Nicomedes IV of Bithynia, fuelling a series of rumours about an affair in which Caesar was the submissive party.

 Caesar was just as badly behaved in the provinces – his veni, vidi, vici mantra applying as much to his sexual as to his military conquests.